 How much does it cost to study in the Institute's programme?

-The annual study programme and exam fees are listed in the relevant section of the website.
+The annual study programme and exam fees are listed in the 'Study Programme Applications' section of the website.
 Candidates also need to factor in their travel costs and wine costs for their own tasting sessions.

 What is the language of the study programme at the Institute?